kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 ## Deprovisioning

 Each deprovisioning step is responsible for a separate part of cleaning Runtime dependencies.
 To properly deprovision all Runtime dependencies, you need the data used during the Runtime provisioning.
-The first step finds the previous operation and copies those data.
+The first step finds the previous operation and copies the data.

-Any deprovisioning step shouldn't block the entire deprovisioning operation.
-Use the `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` struct to skip your step in case of retry timeout.
-Set at most 5min timeout for retries in your step.
+None of the deprovisioning steps should block the entire deprovisioning operation.
+Use the `RetryOperationWithoutFail` function from the `DeprovisionOperationManager` struct to skip a step in case of a retry timeout.
+Set a 5-minute, at the most, timeout for retries in a step.
 Each step has its own separate `stage`, so once the step is successfully executed, it won't be retried.
 The deprovisioning process contains the following steps: